chooklii/storagable/README.md

 React FrontEnd and Express BackEnd.
 FrontEnd build with Webpack and served through Express Server.

-Default folder for saves is /saves - Can be changed within server.js
+Default folder for saves is within usb - Can be changed within server.js

 # first time: